-1. Not submitting a pre-approval letter
+1. Submit a pre-approval letter with your bid

 Get an initial underwriting approval with a Mr. Cooper Verified Approval, and receive an approval letter as early as the same day or next day!
 It’s fast, free, and shows sellers that you’ve got one of the nation’s largest servicers behind your offer.

 2. Have extra cash on hand

 Bidding wars often make houses sell for well above their asking price.
 As The Balance explains, this may make a home’s selling price more than the appraised value that your mortgage company bases your loan amount on.
 That said, you may need funds on hand to pay the difference between the two.
 If this strategy isn’t ideal, you could alternatively shop for homes that are under budget, so you have wiggle room when negotiating.

 Speaking of cash, a 100% cash offer may also help you win a bidding war.
 It may give sellers added trust that you’ll close on time because your financing won’t be an issue.
 This option carries risks, however, if you take shortcuts such as skipping an appraisal, survey, or home inspection that a lender would require.
 Steps like these can ensure a home isn’t overpriced or in need of expensive repairs that could hurt its value.